sailthru/stolos/scheduler/README.md

 A `job_id` represents the smallest piece of work the scheduler can recognize, and good choices in `job_id` structure identify how work is changing from task to task.
-For instance, assume the second `job_id` above, `20140601_analysis1`, depends on all `job_id`s from 20140601 that matched a specific subset of clients and datasets.
-We chose to identify this subset of clients and datasets with the name "analysis1."
-But our `job_id` also includes a date because we wish to run analysis1 on different days.
+For instance, assume the second `job_id` above, `20140601_analysis1`, depends on all `job_id`s from `20140601` that matched a specific subset of clients and datasets.
+We chose to identify this subset of clients and datasets with the name `analysis1`.
+But our `job_id` template also includes a `date` because we wish to run `analysis1` on different days.
 Note how the choice of `job_id` clarifies what the first and second tasks have in common.

 Here's some general advice for choosing a `job_id` template: